 In addition, to the extent any outstanding options to common stock are exercised, new investors would experience further dilution.
-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value will increase to \$4.34 per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$0.34 per share, and an immediate decrease of dilution of \$0.34 per share to new investors participating in this offering.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value will increase to \$4.26 per share, representing an immediate increase in pro forma as adjusted net tangible book value to our existing stockholders of \$0.33 per share, and an immediate decrease of dilution of \$0.33 per share to new investors participating in this offering, in each case assuming an initial public offering price of \$19.50 per share (the midpoint of the price range set forth on the cover of this prospectus).

-The following table summarizes, on a pro forma as adjusted basis as of March 31, 2021, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid to us by our existing stockholders and paid us to by new investors participating in this offering at the initial public offering price of \$20.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2021, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid to us by our existing stockholders and paid us to by new investors participating in this offering at an assumed initial public offering price of \$19.50 per share (the midpoint of the price range set forth on the cover of this prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The table below shows the average price per share new investors participating in this offering will pay compared to our existing stockholders.